savajava/savajava.github.io/README.md

 #### Sample for Non-Dividend Stock Output
 ![image](https://user-images.githubusercontent.com/108166534/179159449-e914af84-dec3-42a6-b59b-8bdefa2885b2.png)

-Figure 2.3, 2.4, 2.5 & 2.6 - After gathering data and performing analysis at the server side, details of the searched stock is loaded onto the screen and reaady for your research and analysis.
+Figure 2.3, 2.4, 2.5 & 2.6 - After gathering data and performing analysis at the server level, details of the searched stock will be loaded onto the screen and ready for your view.
 The data will be displayed into 3 section, Dividend Analysis, Fundamentals and Dividend History.
 For non Dividend stocks, only Fundamentals will be displayed.

 #### Toggle Dark/Light Mode
 ![image](https://user-images.githubusercontent.com/108166534/179159521-4d0b0732-8dd0-4478-b72f-32d364083d9d.png)